boxyhq/.github/profile/README.md

 <img src="https://boxyhq.com/img/logo-large.png"  width="603" height="164">

-BoxyHQ helps developers automate product security, and it provides low-code APIs to enable enterprise-compliant security via simple and efficient integrations.
-Including SAML SSO, audit logs, directory sync, and privacy vault.
+BoxyHQ helps developers automate product security and provides low-code APIs to enable enterprise-compliant security via simple and efficient integrations.
+This includes SAML SSO, audit logs, directory sync and privacy vault.

-Through its commercial open source shift left approach it intends to become the leading Developer Security platform; think of it as an extension of your security team or your security team if you don't have one.
+Through its commercial open source shift left approach, it intends to become the leading Developer Security platform; think of it as an extension of your security team if you don't have one.

 ## SAML Jackson
 To add SAML single sign-on authentication to your product check out our [Github repo](https://github.com/boxyhq/jackson)